|

 Mark 13:22

-There is absolutely nothing to suggest that these verses speak of a universal apostacy, but rather, a limited falling away.
-Note also Matthew 16:18, "I will build my church; and the gates of hell shall not prevail against it." |
+There is nothing in these verses that suggest a total or universal apostasy, but rather, a limited falling away.
+Note also Matthew 16:18, "I will build my church; and the gates of hell shall not prevail against it."

-James 2:17 et al., "faith without works is dead." |
+Salvation is (at least partially) by works.
+James 2:17 et al., "faith without works is dead."

-Spurious; context dictates that the prophecy clearly is in reference to the Gentiles (non-Jews) and is backed up by the unfolding of the New Testament story.
-See for example Acts 15; Ephesians 2:11 ff. |
+The other "sheep not of this fold" (claiming a reference to Jesus' visit to the Americas) John 10:16 Spurious application.
+The context clearly is in reference to the Gentiles (non-Jews) and is backed up by the unfolding of the New Testament story.
+See for example Acts 15; Ephesians 2:11 ff.

-| The Three Heavens of Mormonism |
+The Three Heavens of Mormonism

 1 Corinthians 15:40-41 (heavenly bodies & earthly bodies)